 If you, or someone at your property relies on life support equipment, please let us know as soon as possible so that we can register your energy supply with life support protections.

 You and your medical practitioner will need to complete and sign all sections of the life support registration form.
 Send the form back to us by the nominated due date and we will make sure your life support protection has been registered.
+Call us if you need additional time to complete the registration form.

 If you don’t return the completed form you may no longer be registered which could result in the loss of life support protection at the property.